hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/Data/README.md

     		-	AQ_id : the order ot the question/answer pair in the dailog.
 (1-10)
         -	Question : One of 10 questions in this round of dialog.
         -	Answer :   The corresponding answer to AQ_id question
+        - Summary:   A description of the video written by the answerer.